MarkiZdeGenerAt/Smart-Dashboard/README.md

 Dwains Dashboard.
 The script is served from `/local/dwains_style.js` and is added automatically to the Lovelace `resources` section.

-Rooms are displayed using the Lovelace grid card with two columns.
+Rooms are displayed using the Lovelace grid card with two columns by default.
+You can change the number of columns for each room using the ``columns`` option.
 Individual devices appear as button-card tiles that feature a subtle background and rounded corners to better match the Dwains Dashboard style.

 `lovelace_cards_loader` can import existing Lovelace views by talking to the Home Assistant API.
 Enable it by setting `load_lovelace_cards: true` in your